 The paperback and Kindle versions are purchased directly from Amazon’s website, and they’ll handle payment and delivery.

 For the PDF version, E-junkie is handling the shopping cart and product delivery, which will come through e-mail.
 They’re a commonly used service and are well rated.
 PayPal is handling the money – again a very secure, safe system.
 You’ll be able to pay using a PayPal account or a credit/debit card, same as with the Donation button on the side of my site.

-Note: If you’re indifferent about which version you get, might I suggest the PDF format.
+Note: If you’re indifferent about which digital version you get, might I suggest the PDF format.
 That way you don’t need to go through extra steps to get the worksheets, and you’re also buying it direct from me so Amazon doesn’t get 30% of the proceeds.

-So there you have it.
 If you’ve been looking to make the leap from stationary living to full-time RVing with more freedom, independence, and flexibility to do the things that matter most to you, then don’t wait for the perfect moment to present itself.

 That "perfect moment" will never come, the time to start is now.